 Water quality problems appear to be more severe in the upper segments of the Rappahannock River and include poor status and violations of SAV habitat criteria for both suspended solids and secchi depth along with increasing trends in either total or dissolved nitrogen concentrations.
-Issues with phytoplankton communities include poor status and degrading trends in cyanobacteria abundance and biomass throughout the basin, as well as, poor status and degrading trends in dinoflagellate abundance in the Lower Rappahannock River.
+Water clarity may also be degrading in the lower portion of the river as indicated by decreasing trends in secchi depth observed during the SAV growing season.
+Issues with phytoplankton communities include poor status and degrading trends in cyanobacteria biomass, cyanobacteria abundance and primary productivity throughout the basin, as well as, poor status and degrading trends in Margalef species diversity and dinoflagellate abundance in the Lower Rappahannock River.
 The pattern of increasing trends in cyanobacteria development is exhibited not only in each of the Virginia rivers mentioned in this report, but also the Potomac River located north of the Rappahannock River.
 Already major blooms of cyanobacteria occur annually in the Potomac.
 If the increasing trends among the cyanobacteria continue, management concerns will include the impact of any long term, extensive development of these taxa within Virginia rivers.
 It is noted that several of the cyanobacteria identified in Virginia rivers through this monitoring are potential toxin producers.
-One of the most common species is Microcystis aeruginosa, which to date has not produced major blooms in the James, York, or Rappahannock Rivers, but has been associated with blooms and the toxin microcystin in several of the Virginia bays and streams bordering the Potomac River.
+One of the most common species is Microcystis aeruginosa, which to date has not produced major toxic blooms in the James, York, or Rappahannock Rivers, but has been associated with blooms and the toxin microcystin in several of the Virginia bays and streams bordering the Potomac River.
 Status of benthic communities for fixed point monitoring stations was degraded at stations in the Lower Rappahannock River probably as a result of low dissolved oxygen.
-Degrading trends were detected in B-IBI and or its component metrics in segment RPPOH and uppermost station of segment RPPMH.
-Probability-based monitoring results indicated that a large proportion of the total area of the Rappahannock River is degraded probably as a result of a combination of anthropogenic contamination and low dissolved oxygen.
+Degrading trends were detected in B-IBI and at the uppermost station of Lower Rappahannock River (RPPMH).
+Probability-based monitoring results indicated that a large proportion of the total area of the Rappahannock River is degraded probably as a result of both anthropogenic contamination and low dissolved oxygen.